Create Better Bindings with Tips from a Quilt Show Judge

 It’s All About Extending the Life of Your Quilt!

-Whether you already enter quilt shows, want to enter shows or quilt just because you love to quilt, there’s much you can learn from quilt show judges.
-One area that judges tend to pay special attention to are bindings.
+Whether you already enter quilt shows, want to enter shows, or quilt just because you love to quilt, there’s much you can learn from quilt show judges.
+One area that judges tend to pay special attention to is bindings.

 In an informative article, NQA Certified Judge Stacey Koehler comments: